-This program is for the students who wish to acquire skills in the operations of Coordinate Measuring Machines (CMM), 3D printing, and the use of CAD/CAM packages in order to gain entry-level employments in varying operations involved in manufacturing with emphases on Additive Manufacturing.
-Students will get background knowledge to aid them in the field of (AM) Additive Manufacturing, (RP) Rapid Prototyping, and 3D Printing.
-There will be two (2) short-term certificates: 1) Digital Design & Product Innovation, 2) Digital Manufacturing & Product Launch, which together, lead to the award of Certificate of Proficiency in AM.
+This program is for the students who wish to acquire skills in the operations of 3D printers and the use of CAD/CAM packages in order to gain entry-level employment in varying operations involved in manufacturing with emphasis on additive manufacturing.
+Students will get background knowledge to aid them in the field of (AM) additive manufacturing, (RP) rapid prototyping, and 3D printing.
+There will be two (2) short-term certificates: 1) Digital Design & Product Innovation, 2) Digital Manufacturing & Product Launch, which together, lead to the award of Certificate of Proficiency in Additive Manufacturing.

 Program contact: Learn more